-From a young age, Smith took music seriously, saying, “My first gig was playing at a McDonalds in Houston with another saxophone player.
+From an early age, Walter Smith III began taking music very seriously.
+“My first gig was playing at a McDonalds in Houston with another saxophone player.
 I took a solo on 'Blue Bossa.'
 It was terrible.
 People clapped, and I figured if I could get away with that and get applause, how could I fail?”

 "I believe that the students' best teacher is themselves.
 I don't want a student to sound like me: I want them to sound like themselves.
 My hope is that they will walk away excited about trying new things and realizing that music is about more than technique and notes."